telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ### pause

-Pauses the upload of the file that is uploaded on chunks.
+Pauses the upload of the file that is uploaded in chunks.

 #### Example